eiffelaqila/Tugas5_IF4020_Kriptografi_10/README.md

    npm install
    ```

+3. Copy `.env.example` to `.env`, and change the values

-3. Run the program
+4. Run the program

    ```bash
    npm run server
    ```

-4. Backend API is now running in `http://localhost:5000`
+5. Backend API is now running in `http://localhost:5000`

 ### Frontend